A Banach algebraic Approach to the Borsuk-Ulam Theorem: Main Result

 The following corollary is an obvious consequence of the last part of the main theorem.
-In this corollary and its sequel, $G(A)$ is the group of all invertible elements of a Banach algebra $A$ and $G(A)_{0}$ is the connected components of the identity.
+In this corollary and its sequel, $G(A)_{0}$ is the connected component of the identity.\\

-\begin{coro3} Let $A$ be an idempotent less commutative Banach algebra which is graded by a finite Abelian group such that a nontrivial homogenous element is invertible.
-Then $\frac{G(A)}{G(A)_{0}}$ is an infinite group. \end{coro3}
+\begin{coro3} Let $A$ be an idempotentless commutative Banach algebra which is graded by a finite Abelian group such that a nontrivial homogenous element is invertible.
+Then $\frac{G(A)}{G(A)_{0}}$ is an infinite group. \end{coro3} \